akgunduz/dicon/README.md

 ### Quick Overview

 Architecture's main operation is based on collecting a target large-scale applications subtasks (processes) and distribute them to available embedded computers to be processed.
 In order to achieve that, first the application itself should be analyzed and divide into processes.
 At this point a rule based structure is needed to make the architecture transparent to the target application.
-In this way application creator is the main responsable for defining the rules and decompose the target application to subtasks.
+In this way application creator is the main responsible for defining the rules and decompose the target application to subtasks.
 Analyze process step includes dependency tracking functionality based on **Kahn's** algorithm and it creates dependency map of the rules that depends each other.

 The architecture consist of three main modules; **Distributor, Collector(s), Node(s)**